 Stillness as an impossibility

-Maintain this pose
+Maintenance of this pose

-For the makers
+For makers

 Who labour on the outskirts, they’re makers